 - Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-- Season ¼ cup parmesan with ½ teaspoon black pepper.
+- Season parmesan with black pepper.
 Place spoonfuls of the parmesan onto the lined baking sheet and spread the cheese into flat discs.
 Bake the parmesan crisps for 3-4 minutes or until golden brown.
 Remove from the oven and let cool completely.

 - Fill a large deep pan with water.
 Bring to a boil over high heat and season the water with a pinch of salt.
-Add the green beans to the pot and cook for 5 minutes.
+Add green beans to the pot and cook for 4-5 minutes.
 The green beans should still be crisp.
-Drain the water and run the green beans under cold water.
+Drain the water and run the green beans under ice-cold water.

 - Return the same pan to the stove and heat over medium heat.
-Melt 2 tablespoon butter in the pan and add the sliced shallots.
-Season the shallots with salt, stirring to combine.
-Continue to saute the shallots until caramelized, about 20 minutes.
-If the pan gets too dry, add about 1-2 tablespoon of water.
+Melt 2 tablespoons butter in the pan and add sliced shallots.
+Season with salt, stirring to combine.
+Continue to saute until caramelized, about 20 minutes.
+If the pan gets too dry, add about 1-2 tablespoons of water.

-- Add the remaining 1 tablespoon butter and the smashed garlic cloves.
-Cook until the garlic is golden brown, about 4 minutes.
-Add back the green beans to the pan along with the capers, mustard, lemon zest, and sumac.
+- Melt the remaining tablespoon of butter and add crushed garlic.
+Saute until golden brown.
+Add back green beans to the pan along with capers, mustard, lemon zest, and sumac.
 Season the green beans, tossing to coat with all of the ingredients.
 Saute for another 2 minutes or until the green beans are hot.

-- Remove from heat and transfer the green beans to a serving platter.
-Break the parmesan crisps into small pieces and sprinkle on top of the green beans.
-Sprinkle extra sumac on top and serve immediately.
+- Remove from heat and transfer green beans to a serving platter.
+Break the parmesan crisps into small pieces and sprinkle on top.
+Sprinkle extra sumac and serve immediately.